volodia99/nonos/README.md

 ### Using a configuration file

-The CLI will read parameters from a local file named `nonos.toml` if it exists, or any other name specified using the `-i/-input` parameter.
+The CLI will read parameters from a local file named `nonos.ini` if it exists, or any other name specified using the `-i/-input` parameter.
-To ignore any existing `nonos.toml` file, use the `-isolated` flag.
+To ignore any existing `nonos.ini` file, use the `-isolated` flag.

 One way to configure nonos is to use
 ```shell